 Who should you study with?

-Study groups are most effective when kept small (2-5 members) to allow enough time for everyone to ask and answer questions.
+Study groups are most effective when kept small enough to allow enough time for everyone to ask and answer questions.
 Choose peers who are committed and will come to each session prepared and ready to work.

 It is often useful to designate someone to facilitate the group.
 This person will be in charge of scheduling, tracking group progress, and helping the group stay focused.
 This could be one set person or you could designate a “leader of the week.”